avanoene/risk_dash/documentation/gettingstarted.md

 C --- E[Fundamental Data Store - not implemented]
 ```

-To do so, we'll need subclasses for the [_Security][3] and [_MarketData][2] classes to model specific types of securities.
+To do so, we'll need subclasses for the `_Security` and `_MarketData` classes to model specific types of securities.
 Currently supported is the Equity subclass.
 Once we have the portfolio constructed, we will specify and calculate parameters to simulate or look at historic distributions.
-We'll then create a subclass of [_Simulation][4] and [_RandomGen][5]
+We'll then create a subclass of `_Simulation` and `_RandomGen`.

-### Security data, `_Security` objects, and creating Security Subclasses
+### Security data, Security objects, and creating Security Subclasses

 The core of the package is in the `_Security` and `Portfolio` objects. `Portfolio` objects are naturally a collection of Securities, however we want to specify the type of securities that are in the portfolio.
 Since we're focusing on a long/short equity portfolio we want to create an Equity subclass.